 At over 4000 square miles in size, Hawai'i is the largest of the Hawaiian islands and has more acreage than all of the other islands put together.
 It is also the youngest of the islands.

-Ongoing volcanic eruptions and flowing lava are miraculous natural wonders.
+Volcanic eruptions and flowing lava are miraculous natural wonders.
 This is one of the best guides on how to safely view lava when you visit the Big Island: Lava Viewing Guide for the Big Island.

-Reason #2: Spectacular Natural Beauty
+2. Spectacular Natural Beauty

 Hawai'i is such a large island that it takes 6-8 hours of straight driving to get around it without stopping.
 The best advice is to allow yourself at least 2-3 days to travel around the island—a week is better.